 How to Clean Brass Naturally

 Cleaning brass the natural way is easy if the tarnish isn’t bad.
-If it’s light, then using a soft microfiber cloth to clean the brass with warm, soapy water can do the trick.
+If it’s light, then using a soft microfiber cloth to clean the brass with soapy, warm water can do the trick.

 You’ll need to cover the surface thoroughly, using a clean toothbrush to get into the nooks and crannies.
-Afterward, you must rinse your item using warm water.
+Afterward, you must rinse with warm water.

 Dry it thoroughly and you’re done.
 But when you’re faced with a tougher cleaning job, you’ll have to step it up a notch.

-Mix a teaspoon of baking soda with the juice of half a lemon.
-Stir the ingredients so it forms a paste.
+Did you know you can make a paste yourself?
+Mix a teaspoon of baking soda with the lemon juice of half a lemon.
+Stir the ingredients to make a paste.
 Next, apply the paste to the brass piece with a soft cloth.

 Don’t be skimpy with your baking powder.
 You want to get a full teaspoon.
 Make sure it’s a heaping spoonful like the one you see in the picture above.
 Creative Commons by Close-up Of Baking Soda On Spoon by Aqua Mechanical / CC by 2.0

 You may need to let the paste sit on the item for about thirty minutes if it’s heavily tarnished.
-Rinse the paste off with warm water and let the piece dry.
+Rinse with warm water and let the piece dry.
 Repeat these steps again if it’s necessary.

 Cut a lemon in half.
 Remove the seeds.
 Sprinkle salt on top.
 Run the salted lemon over the tarnished brass.
-Squeeze it to get the juices flowing.
+Squeeze it onto the brass to get the juices flowing.

 Add more salt as needed to the cut lemon.
-Rinse the item with warm water.
-Wipe it down with a soft cloth.
+Rinse with warm water.
+Wipe down the warm water with a soft cloth.
 This is a good time to buff the brass and make it sparkle.

 You want to stir the mixture until the salt dissolves.
 Add roughly two tablespoons of flour to thicken your mixture so that it forms a paste.

 Next, rub the paste onto your brass item.
 Let it dry for fifteen minutes.
-When the time is up, rinse the paste off and wipe the brass clean.
-Use a clean, soft cloth to thoroughly dry your brass item.
+When the time is up, rinse with warm water to get the paste off and wipe the brass clean.
+Use a clean, soft cloth to thoroughly buff dry your brass item.

 Tomatoes have an acid that helps to get rid of dirt and tarnish on brass.
-Using a tomato-based product can transform your dull brass into a gleaming thing of beauty.
+Using a tomato sauce can transform your dull brass into a gleaming thing of beauty.

 Tomato based products are perfect for removing tarnished spots on brass.
 You can use a crushed tomato product like the one you see pictured.
 Or you can use tomato paste, juice, or ketchup.
 They all work equally well.
 Creative Commons by top view of chopped tomatoes sauce in a bowl by Marco Verch Professional / CC by 2.0